Study: Lipedema and obesity

 Increased blood vessel formation (angiogenesis)

-An increased number and dilation of blood capillaries was observed in the skin and subcutaneous tissue of those affected.
-What was particularly striking was that these blood vessels extended into the uppermost layers of the skin—a phenomenon otherwise only observed in certain skin inflammations such as psoriasis.
+The skin and subcutaneous tissue of affected individuals showed an increased number and dilation of blood capillaries.
+Particularly striking was the fact that these blood vessels extended into the uppermost layers of the skin – a phenomenon otherwise only observed in certain skin inflammations such as psoriasis.

-Conclusion: These vascular changes could explain why many patients complain of pain, tenderness, and bruising.
+Conclusion: These vascular changes could explain why many patients complain of pain, pressure sensitivity, and bruising.

-Lymphatic vessels changed – but only in overweight people
+Lymphatic vessels are altered – but only in cases of obesity

-While blood vessels were noticeably altered in all lipedema groups, changes in the lymphatic vessels were only observed in overweight lipedema patients.
-The lymphatic vessels were enlarged, indicating impaired lymphatic drainage and a risk for subsequent lipolymphedema.
+While blood vessels showed marked changes in all lipedema groups, changes in the lymphatic vessels occurred only in overweight lipedema patients.
+The lymphatic vessels were enlarged, indicating impaired lymphatic drainage and a risk for later lipolymphedema.

 What do these results mean for therapy?

-The study provides strong evidence that lipedema is not a mere “fat distribution disorder,” but rather an inflammatory, vascular-related process that leads to pathological fat growth – regardless of body weight.
+The study provides strong evidence that lipedema is not simply a "fat distribution disorder" but an inflammatory, vascular process that leads to pathological fat growth – regardless of body weight.

 Why is this important?
-Many patients report that neither diet nor exercise changes the affected areas of the body – yet they are often fobbed off with advice to lose weight.
+Many patients report that neither diets nor exercise change the affected areas of their bodies – and yet they are often told to lose weight.
 This research shows that lipedema fat has a different biological basis than normal fat.

 Possible causes of lipedema:

-• Leaky capillaries: Changes in blood vessels cause fluid to leak into the tissue and not be adequately removed.
+• Leaky capillaries: Due to altered blood vessels, fluid leaks into the tissue and is not adequately removed.

-• Lymphatic congestion: Especially in overweight women, the drainage of lymph can be disrupted.
+• Lymphatic congestion: Especially in overweight women, the drainage of lymph can be impaired.

-• Inflammation: The fluid triggers immune reactions that promote fat growth and pain.
+• Inflammation: The fluid triggers immune responses that promote fat growth and pain.

 • Fibrosis: The tissue hardens due to chronic inflammation, which makes weight loss even more difficult.

-• Nerve involvement: The fluid and inflammation surrounding the nerves could explain the pain that many sufferers experience.
+• Nerve involvement: The fluid and inflammation in the area surrounding the nerves could explain the pain that many sufferers experience.

 What can help?

-The study emphasizes that future therapies should not only aim at weight reduction, but:
+The study emphasizes that future therapies should not only aim at weight reduction, but also:

 • reduce inflammation,